Utricularia reticulata

-Utricularia reticulata is a medium to large-sized, probably annual carnivorous plant that belongs to the genus Utricularia.
+Utricularia reticulata, also known as Net Veined Bladderwort, is a medium to large-sized, probably annual carnivorous plant that belongs to the genus Utricularia.
 It is native to India and Sri Lanka.
 U. reticulata grows as a terrestrial or subaquatic plant in marshy grasslands or wet soils over rocks at lower altitudes up to 750 m.
 It is also a common weed found in rice fields.
 U. reticulata was originally described by James Edward Smith in 1808, but he did not cite a specimen and instead referred to a botanical print in Hendrik van Rheede's 1689 Hortus Malabaricus.

+Description

+The leaves are narrowly linear-oblong and about 1-2 cm long.
+The slender scapes are about 15 cm to 50 cm long, erect and twinned.
+Flowers are bluish purple in colour, arranged in racemes, well-spaced in the upper part of the raceme, with 6-12 mm long peduncles.
+Flowers are 2-lipped with the 1.2-1.6 cm long larger lip, darkly net-veined, with a light colored center.
+They each have a conical, straight spur about 6 mm long.